threelogy/threelogy.github.io/_video/sde/2017-01-24-daniel-kim.md

 type: sde
 section-rank: 55
 ---
-To Daniel & KIm, our best wishes! :)
+To Daniel & Kim, our best wishes! :)

 For bookings, send us an email at: inquiry@threelogyvideo.com